dotnet/designs/accepted/2022/dotnet-release-labels.md

     {
 ```

-Going forward, we'll make two changes:
+Going forward, we'll make the following changes:

 - `sts` will be used in place of `current`.
+This is a breaking change.
+- The `support-phase` property will follow the algorithm described earlier.
-- A new string array property will be added with all the support labels, with the most-relevant first.
+- A new `release-type` property will be added that will have one of two values: `lts` or `sts`.

+We cannot change the existing `support-phase` property significantly, due to compatibility.
+It will go through the following progression:

+`preview` -> `go-live` -> [`lts` | `sts`] -> `maintenance` -> `eol`

+The new `release-type` property will be set as either `lts` or `sts` and will not change, even after EOL.

+When `release-type` == `support-phase`, that means "active" of "full" support.
+All other states are self-descriptive.

-The array would look like the following:
+The new format will look like the following:

 ```json
 {